Corsair (character)

 Corsair (Major Christopher Summers, USAF) is a fictional character appearing in American comic books published by Marvel Comics.
-The character is depicted as a star-faring hero who leads the Starjammers, and the father of X-Men superheroes Cyclops and Havok, and the supervillain Vulcan.
+The character is depicted as a star-faring outlaw who leads the Starjammers, the father of X-Men members Cyclops and Havok, and the supervillain Vulcan, and the grandfather of Cable, Spider-Girl, and Rachel Summers.
 He first appeared in The Uncanny X-Men #104, and was created by Dave Cockrum.

 Concept and creation

 Dave Cockrum created the Starjammers with the intent of having them star in their own series.
 However, when he submitted the concept for Marvel's two try-out series, Marvel Spotlight and Marvel Premiere, he was repeatedly informed that these series were booked for two years solid.
 Running out of patience, Cockrum showed the Starjammers, including Corsair, to X-Men writer Chris Claremont, and convinced him to use the characters for this series.
 In order to provide a plausible excuse for the Starjammers to make repeat appearances in X-Men, they decided to make Corsair the father of Cyclops, leader of the X-Men.